-AG 11 Agricultural Accounting 3

-AG 12 Computers in Agriculture OR

-BCA 15 Business Computer Applications 3
+Units AG 11 Agricultural Accounting ..
+AG 12 Computers in Agriculture OR BCA 15 Business Computer Applications.
+AG 13 Marketing...
+AG 14 Entrepreneurship... .
+3 Agriculture or Plant Science electives6 Total units required 18

-AG 13 Marketing 3

-AG 14 Entrepreneurship

-Agriculture or Plant Science electives

-Total units required

-1

-AG 11 Agricultural Accounting 3 units 54 lecture hours
+AG 11 Agricultural Accounting 3 units

 Basic principles of accounting as applied to agricultural business and farm operations.
 The class will develop the skills needed to create a general ledger, develop and analyze a balance sheet, and understand a profit-and-loss statement.
 Standard accounting procedures are covered with emphasis on both hand and computer applications.
 (L,M)